melihovv/laravel-starter-kit/README.md

 - sqlite database connection for in-memory tests
 - `TestHelpers` trait
 - `Hash::setRounds(5)` in `TestCase.php` for tests speed up
+- `DatabaseTestCase.php` for really fast tests which use database

 ## Installed packages
 - doctrine/dbal